 Market Penetration (Secondary Strategy).
 Market penetration is a secondary intensive growth strategy in IBM’s information technology business.
 One of the strategic objectives in applying market penetration is to maximize the company’s market share for each product line or product type.
 For example, IBM aims to maximize its market share for cloud platform products.
 The cost leadership generic competitive strategy provides cost minimization measures to empower the company to succeed in using this intensive strategy.
 Considering that the firm is already among the biggest players in the global industry, market penetration now holds only a secondary role in facilitating the growth of the business.

 Market Development (Supporting Strategy).
 IBM applies market development as a supporting intensive strategy for business growth.
 A strategic objective based on market development is to develop new applications of the company’s current products to enter new markets or market segments.
-For example, the business can develop new applications of its information technologies in autonomous vehicle development, such as those at General Motors and Ford.
+For example, IBM can develop new applications of its information technologies for autonomous vehicle development.
 The cost leadership generic strategy supports market development through cost-effectiveness that leads to competitive advantages in new markets or market segments.
-In this intensive growth strategy, entry into new markets or market segments should lead to corresponding changes in IBM’s marketing mix or 4Ps.
+In this intensive growth strategy, entry into new markets or market segments should lead to corresponding changes in IBM’s marketing mix or 4P.

 Diversification (Supporting Strategy).
 Diversification is an intensive strategy that has a supporting role in IBM’s growth in the information technology industry.
 The strategic objective is to diversify business operations.
 For example, IBM can acquire smaller firms in other industries as a way of achieving more growth.
 Diversification supports the cost leadership generic competitive strategy through an increase in potential advantages based on newly acquired business capabilities.
 The company can implement this intensive growth strategy to take advantage of the trend of technological integration in various markets, which is an opportunity identifiable in the PESTEL/PESTLE analysis of IBM.